github/developer.github.com/content/guides/getting-started.md

 for the response.
 Media types have helped us version our output in API v3.
 We'll talk more about that later.
 * Take note of the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers.
-This pair of headers indicate [how many requests a client can make][rate limiting] in a rolling hour and how many of those requests the client has already spent.
+This pair of headers indicate [how many requests a client can make][rate limiting] in a rolling time period (typically an hour) and how many of those requests the client has already spent.

 ## Authentication